 - only use and disclose your information as necessary and as detailed in this guide

-- retain the information for no longer than is necessary and your information will then be permanently deleted
+- retain the information for no longer than is necessary and your information will be permanently deleted in accordance with our Retention Schedule and Disposal Policy

-You have a right to access your personal data to ensure that it is accurate, and to request that it is rectified, blocked, erased or destroyed if it is inaccurate.
+You have a right to access your personal data to ensure that it is accurate, and to request that it is rectified, blocked, erased or destroyed.

-To make any request relating to your data held by us, please contact the Data Protection Officer for Department of Environment, Food and Agriculture.
+To make any request relating to your data held by us, please contact the Data Protection Officer using the details on the back of this leaflet.

-If you are not satisfied with the response you receive, you may also complain to the Information Commissioner or the relevant supervisory authority.
-You may also have a right to other remedies.
+If you are not satisfied with the response you receive, you may also complain to the Information Commissioner, or the relevant supervisory authority.
+You may have a right to other remedies.